willricketts/blog/_posts/2019-11-06-rhea-s-galaxy-map.md

 #### Wormholes

-If you're familiar with working with graphs, you were probably left wondering why I refer to Rhea's map as a _directed_ acyclic graph as opposed to an _undirected_ acyclic graph.
+If you're familiar with graphs, then you were probably left wondering why I refer to Rhea's map as a _directed_ acyclic graph as opposed to an _undirected_ acyclic graph.
 Rhea's stargates are represented in its persistence layer as pairs of gates, each unidirectional.
 This enables me to, at some point, build a wormhole system in which a player's fleets can travel from one part of the galaxy to another instantly, but perhaps not return home through the same wormhole.

 #### Tactical Structures